sentinel-seed/sentinel/paper/PAPER.md

 Wei, A., et al. (2023).
 Jailbroken: How Does LLM Safety Training Fail? *NeurIPS 2023*.

-Zhang, Y., et al. (2024).
-SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents. *arXiv:2410.03792*.
+Yin, S., et al. (2024).
+SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents. *arXiv:2412.13178*.

 Zou, A., et al. (2023).
 Universal and Transferable Adversarial Attacks on Aligned Language Models. *arXiv:2307.15043*.